OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

 - `MobilityLaw.mobility`: pointer to the ExaDiS mobility binding object

 #### Methods
-- `state = MobilityLaw.Mobility(DisNetManager, state)`: Computes nodal velocities for all nodes and place the result in the `state` dictionary.
+- `state = MobilityLaw.Mobility(N: DisNetManager, state: dict)`: Computes nodal velocities for all nodes and place the result in the `state` dictionary.
-- `v = MobilityLaw.OneNodeMobility(DisNetManager, state, tag, f)`: Compute the nodal velocity `v` on a single node specified by its `tag`.
+- `v = MobilityLaw.OneNodeMobility(N: DisNetManager, state: dict, tag, f)`: Compute the nodal velocity `v` on a single node specified by its `tag`.
 The nodal force must be provided with argument `f`.